RickardHF/Radio/README.md

 ### Support for different encodings

-Currently UTF8 is the onøy supported encoding
+Currently UTF8 is the only supported encoding